 The podcasting world has come a long ways in the past few years.
 Shows have grown exponentially in popularity, advertisers are coming into the mix, and new shows are starting every day.

-But, there is still one central question that almost everyone asks when they’re just starting a new show:
+But, there is still one central question that almost everyone asks when they’re just starting a new show: “How can I record good sounding audio?”

 For years the answer to this was a simple one.
 Using Skype along with a paid add-on called Call Recorder for Skype gave you a great way to connect with your guests or cohost remotely, and was relatively cheap and easy to set up.
-This is the approach we recommend for many podcasters and we cover this in depth in our Podcast Like a Pro guide.

 But anyone who has used Skype over the past year or so knows that a lot of things have changed, and unfortunately the platform continues to get more and more bugs in it, leaving many of us podcasters to wonder if there is a better way.